apache/shenyu-website/content/en/community/issue-pr/index.md

 ## Issue Label

 We need to Label to all issues.
-All of shenyu community's lists are here : https://github.com/dromara/shenyu/labels.
+All of Apache ShenYu community's lists are here : https://github.com/dromara/shenyu/labels.

 In general, an issue should be marked with 2 Label.
 One is the type of issue, and the other is the project module to which the issue belongs.